 Finally, all the incoming requests to the web app are coming only through Azure Front Door with proper traffic inspection and security protection.

 Although using Azure Front Door for publishing your web apps can be beneficial, those benefits have their cost tags.
 In other words, running an application with Azure Front Door will cost you more than when running it with Azure CDN.
-For that reason, I decided to keep both deployment configurations – the ARM template with Azure CDN and the ARM template with Azure Front Door, in my GitHub repository.
-Both templates now provision an Azure Key Vault for storing the database password.
+For that reason, I decided to keep both deployment options in my GitHub repository.

 If you have any questions about this topic, please post them in the comments section below 👇, and keep your web apps secure!